kmanish2894/8-queens-problem-AI/README.md

 - neurons belong to the same diagonal (i + j = k + l or i − j = k − l)

-The output of this can be seen in the main file.
+The output of this can be seen in the main file, AI.ipynb which shows the path.